Slovenians choose president with no clear winner in sight | Politics

 If Pirc Musar wins, she will become the first female president of Slovenia since the country became independent from the former Yugoslavia in 1991.

-Brglez, who is a member of European Parliament, entered the race late in the campaign after an initial government favorite withdrew, citing private reasons.
+Brglez, who is a member of European Parliament, entered the race late in the campaign after an initial government favourite withdrew, citing private reasons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)